Thomas Hart Benton and Benton Hall and Annex

 Reason for Evaluation

 The primary reasons for evaluating the name of Benton Hall include Thomas Hart Benton's advocacy for westward expansionist policies and his belief in the supremacy of the white race.

 The OSU Special Collections & Archives Research Center (SCARC), home to the university’s unique collections of manuscripts, archives, photographs, digital records and books.
 Included within SCARC collections is documentation of the campus buildings as well as biographical information regarding building namesakes.
 For more information see the OSU Buildings History - SCARC Archival Resources - Benton Hall and Annex online guide.
 While some materials are available online, the majority are only accessible by an in-person visit to conduct research in SCARC, located in the Valley Library, room 5069.

 A team of scholars, consisting of both OSU faculty and an external scholar, is assessing available primary sources and secondary sources regarding the lives and legacies of Benjamin Arnold, Joseph Avery, Thomas Hart Benton and A.T.
 "Slats" Gill.

-The historical report for Thomas Hart Benton and Benton Hall and Annex is available here.
+Read the historical report for Thomas Hart Benton and Benton Hall and Annex.

 Whether or not renaming is recommended, the historical information gathered will be used to create ongoing community education and engagement opportunities as recommended by the Building and Place Name Evaluation Workgroup and Architectural Naming Committee.